Revixxd/weather-app/README.md

 ## Features

 - make more css styling for components (animation on search overlay component)
-- css fixes for mobile

 - theme accesability
 - loading on components (with animation)
-- local storage to save cities
+- local storage to save favorites cities

-- hide api key
+- hide api key <- propel way to do it use some kind of backend response to fully hide it, api is free to use so its no matter if its showed or hide.
+Probably will be done in future when i learn some backend

 ## Bugs:
 - button location(on load perfect, bug came when user decline location on load and after allow location, then user need allow two times to get current location weather)

 ## Done:

+- ~~css fixes for mobile~~

 - ~~issue with first load componed that contain 5 days forcast doeasnt show~~

 - ~~change photo of weather depend on current weather~~